onc-healthit/api-resource-guide/docs/g10-criterion.md

 ### Token Introspection
 ???+ quote "**Regulation text at § 170.315(g)(10)(vii)**"
-    (vii) Token introspection.
-A Health IT Module’s authorization server must be able to receive and validate tokens it has issued in accordance with an implementation specification in § 170.215(c).
+    (vii) *Token introspection*.
+A Health IT Module's authorization server must be able to receive and validate tokens it has issued in accordance with an implementation specification in § 170.215(c).

 <!-- $ref{g-10:CCG["Paragraph (g)(10)(vii) Token introspection"], tabbed} -->
 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(vii)*"